trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. image:: images/lpreserver5.png

 If you wish to keep a copy of the snapshots on another system, this screen is used to indicate which system to send the snapshots to.
-If you do not have another system available, you can click "Next" and then "Finish" to complete the configuration.

-If you do have another system available which is running the same version of ZFS and has SSH enabled, click the "Replicate my data" box, then input the following information. **Before entering the information in these fields, you need to first configure the backup system**.
+If you have another system available which is running the same version of ZFS and has SSH enabled, click the "Replicate my data" box, then input the following information. **Before entering the information in these fields, you need to first configure the backup system**.
 An example configuration is demonstrated in :ref:`Backing Up to a FreeNAS System`.